Category Archives: Movie Lists

 Starring Macauley Culkin

-First of many movies about a boy accidentally left home alone at Christmas time.
+Best of many movies about a boy accidentally left home alone at Christmas time.
+Our president-elect and the twin towers make appearances in this movie.

 5. White Christmas